-What to do if you think the decision about your Council Tax Support is wrong
+What to do if you think the decision about your Council Tax Reduction is wrong

 If you think the decision we have made is wrong, you can contact us and ask us to look at the decision again.
 You must tell us which decision you think is wrong and the reason why.
-There is no time limit for disputing Council Tax Support decisions.
+There is no time limit for disputing Council Tax Reduction (formerly Council Tax Support) decisions.

 We will then look again at our decision and write to you to tell you whether we have been able to change it.
 We will explain the reason for our decision.
 If you still disagree with our decision, you have the right of appeal to the Valuation Tribunal Service.
 We will include details of how to appeal to this service in our decision letter.